ltpitt/python-jupyter-language-translation/README.md

 ```

 ### Check the Version of TensorFlow and Access to GPU
-This will check to make sure you have the correct version of TensorFlow and access to a GPU
+This will check to make sure we have the correct version of TensorFlow and access to a GPU

 ```python